Cancer Type – Breast

 In 1994, Kate had to have open-heart surgery to repair her heart (a congenital defect).
 Her mother also suffered from heart problems.
 Since then, she has been a big advocate of cancer and heart disease for women’s health.
 In 1999, Kate received the Humanitarian Award from the Israeli Cancer Research Fund for her labors on behalf of cancer research.

 She still resides in VA, where she bought a Victorian farm in 1988 after selling her California home.
 In 2010 Kate was finally able to realize her heart’s dream of adopting a child, Charles Taylor Jackson.
-Cancer Horizons appreciates all of the cancer champions for their willingness to put their “Star Power” towards breast cancer awareness, finding a cure, and getting checked often.
+Cancer Horizons appreciates all of the cancer champions for their willingness to put their “Star Power” towards bringing awareness to any type of cancer including stage 4 cancer in hopes of finding a cure and encouraging people to get checked often.

 Image Credits – By ABC Television (eBay item photo front photo back) [Public domain], via Wikimedia Commons